Al-Arabi SC (Qatar): Foundation (1952–1972)

 The club was founded in 1952 under the name "Shabab Al-Sharq" which was eventually changed to "Al-Tahrir" in 1956.
-The next year, the club merged with Al-Wehda, a club founded in the same year under the leadership of Mohamed Ali Ahmed Al-Ansari, after playing a friendly.
+The next year, the club merged with Al-Wehda, a club founded in the same year, after playing a friendly.
 They merged under the name of Al-Wehda.
 Al-Wehda did not play outside of Qatar nor host any foreign clubs due to its limited budget.

 In 1972, the club rebranded under the name, Al-Arabi.
 The first president of the club was Ahmed Ali Ahmed Al-Ansari.

-Al-Arabi was known for having one of the largest fan bases in all of Qatar, as well as in other Gulf states, and was well-known overseas.
-Their popularity outside the Middle East was bolstered by their achievements and national team players, until 2003 when it reached its peak with the signing of Argentine legend Gabriel Batistuta.
+Al-Arabi had one of the largest fan bases in Qatar, as well as in other Gulf states.
+The club's popularity outside the Middle East was bolstered by their achievements and national team players.
+In 2003, the club signed Argentine striker Gabriel Batistuta.

-It placed 14th in the International Federation of Football History & Statistics's 1901–2000 Asian Club of the Century poll.